RMNCLDYO/cursor-ai-liquid-glass-themes/README.md

 - `vscode_vibrancy.opacity`: 0 (max glass) to 1 (no glass); recommended: 0.25
 - `vscode_vibrancy.refreshInterval`: Lower is snappier, higher is less CPU; default: 100ms
 - Color overrides for the glass look (adjust as needed)

+## Reference: VS Code Theme Colors

+For a comprehensive list of all color options that can be customized in VS Code (and thus in Cursor), see the official [VS Code Theme Color Reference](https://code.visualstudio.com/api/references/theme-color).

+This resource is invaluable for anyone looking to extend or build on top of the current theme settings.
+It allows you to see every possible color key you can override, making it easier to customize or create new themes based on this repository.

 ## Troubleshooting